-This serves two purposes:1.
-It allows parents to continue the learning at home.
+- It allows families to continue the learning at home.

 For many adults outside of the early education world, seeing how play connects to learning is difficult.
-By explicitly sharing how the activities and play happening in your classroom connect to school readiness goals, parents will feel confident in the care and education their child is receiving.
+By explicitly sharing how the activities and play in your classroom connect to school readiness goals, families will feel confident in their child's care and education.

 Paper daily sheets versus digital reporting

 Daycare daily sheets are a powerful tool for building trust and strong relationships with your families.
 However, when you’re using pen and paper, it can be hard to stay on top of filling out forms for every child.
 Paper daily sheets can also be time-consuming for your staff, hard for families to keep track of, and even costly — paying for paper and ink adds up quickly!

 For these reasons (and many more), moving your daily sheet process from paper to digital is one of the best things you can do for your childcare business.
 By using childcare management software, like brightwheel, you can effectively cut down on busy work, improve communication with families, and most importantly, focus on the work that matters—educating and developing young minds.

 There are four key benefits to using digital reporting instead of paper daily sheets.